A lot can happen to your body when your glucose levels are unbalanced. One of the conditions you can develop when they're too low is hypoglycemia.

 Low GI: Apple, apricot, unripe/green banana, berries, cantaloupe, grapefruit, honeydew melon, mango, orange, peach, pear, plum, pomegranate, prunes.

-Moderate GI: Ripe banana, cherries, cranberries, figs, grapes, kiwi, lychee, pineapple, raisins.
+Moderate GI: Ripe banana, cherries, cranberries, figs, grapes, kiwi, lychee, pineapple, and raisins.

 High GI: Brown/overripe banana, watermelon.